-The same applies to my years spent as a public speaker.
-In the past two decades I have spoken to hundreds of groups around the world from small yacht clubs in northern Canada, to a large outdoor crowd of 3,500 people in New Zealand.
+I have spent many years as a public speaker.
+In the past three decades I have spoken to hundreds of groups around the world from small yacht clubs in northern Canada, to a large outdoor crowd of 3,500 people in New Zealand.
 Telling stories and illustrating them with stunning images and video is my way of sharing the joy and fulfillment I have experienced as an adult.

 Finally, and I know it's a cliché, being a parent is the toughest and most rewarding job in the world.
 My children continue to bring wonder to my life and I am eternally grateful to them because having wonder really is one of the true gifts of life.